The Most Affordable Fine Wine Regions

 4. Cupertino, California

 If you are visiting the Bay Area and want to go wine tasting, Cupertino, which is just outside of San Jose, is your nearest, closest option.
 In the Santa Cruz Mountains, on a mountaintop overlooking the valley and Apple’s spaceship headquarters, you may visit the renowned Ridge Vineyards.
-If you don’t want to experience the fabled Monte Bello, you can get a sampling for $10 and a bottle to take home for less than $25.
+You can get a sampling for $10, and a bottle to take home for less than $25.

 5. Walla Walla, Washington

 Walla Walla has successfully transitioned from being a prison town to a wine destination, yet it hasn’t priced out the average person.
-Although the area has been producing wine for about 150 years, Leonetti Cellar’s establishment in the 1970s was the turning point in the region’s commercial success.
+Although the area has been producing wine for about 150 years, Leonetti Cellar’s established Walla Walla as a fine wine region in the 1970’s.
 Since then, the area has given rise to renowned wineries such as Seven Hills, L’Ecole No. 41, and Saviah Cellars.

 6. Niagara, Ontario

-When it is time to eat, make a pit stop in Niagara-on-the-Lake, where you can enjoy the aforementioned jet boat excursions in abundance as well as delicious vineyard fare at Trius or Peller Estates.
-Then, if you feel like combining different alcoholic beverages, embark on the Niagara Ale Trail and stop by some of the local breweries.
-Even if you don’t drink much, this location is a terrific bargain because it combines a visit to a famous landmark with wine tasting in one ideal weekend.
+When it is time to eat, make a pit stop at Niagara-on-the-Lake, where you can enjoy the aforementioned boat excursion, as well as delicious vineyard fare at Trius or Peller Estates.
+Then, if you need a break from wine, embark on the Niagara Ale Trail and discover some of the local breweries.

 7. Rioja, Spain